rust-lang/prev.rust-lang.org/ru-RU/other-installers.md

 [available on keybase.io], by the Rust build infrastructure, with [GPG].
 In the tables below, the `.asc` files are the signatures.

+Past releases can be found in [the archives].

 {% for channel in site.channels %}

 ### {{ channel.name | capitalize }} ({{ channel.vers }})